 You must have your elevator speech ready at any time and any place.
 This may sound like a tall order, but the result will be worth your while.

-Use your elevator speech anytime you are networking.
-It can be more casual if you’re talking one-on-one and more formal if you’re introducing yourself in a group.
+Use your elevator speech whenever you are networking.
+It can be more casual if you're talking one-on-one and more formal if you're introducing yourself in a group.

-Use your elevator speech in cold calls to employers—for example, when leaving a voice-mail message for a hiring manager.
+Use your speech in cold calls to employers, say, when leaving a voice mail for a hiring manager.

 Elements of an Elevator Speech

-A good elevator speech is short but packed with information that is memorable, original, and personal.
+A good one is short but packed with information that is memorable, original and personal.